-Mercyhurst University and the Department of Police & Safety are committed to providing a safe living and learning environment for its campus community.
+Mercyhurst University and the Department of Police and Safety are committed to providing a safe living and learning environment for its campus community.
 We are continuously striving to build and maintain a high level of cooperation between the entire campus community in order to focus on crime prevention and problem solving through awareness and education.
 Our staff consists of sworn police officers with arrest powers.
-Most of our sworn officers are experienced former State, Municipal, or Township Police Officers.
+Many of our sworn officers are experienced former State, Municipal, or Township Police Officers.

 We work around the clock to maintain a safe atmosphere for students, faculty, staff, and visitors alike.